Kcnarf/d3-voronoi-map-tween/README.md

 ## Context

 Animating a Voronoï map is already possible with the [live arrangement](https://github.com/Kcnarf/d3-voronoi-map#live) feature of the [d3-voronoi-map](https://github.com/Kcnarf/d3-voronoi-map) plugin.
-This feature is suffisant to handle updates of data (displayed as evolving cells' area), but can't handle addition or deletion of data (deletion = data that no longer exists at the end of the animation, addition = data not exisitng at the begining of the animation).
+This feature is suffisant to handle updates of data (displayed as evolving cell areas), but can't handle addition or deletion of data (deletion = data no longer existing at the end of the animation, addition = data not existing at the begining of the animation).

-This is where the d3-voronoi-map-tween comes in: added data are displayed as entering/emmerging cells, and deleted data are displayed as exiting/shrinking cells.
+This is where the d3-voronoi-map-tween comes in: added data are displayed as new and emmerging cells, and deleted data are displayed as shrinking and removed cells.

 ## Examples